ayly8/Portfolio/README.md

 # :strawberry: Portfolio Website :strawberry:
-This is a react web application that was made to showcase all of my experiences, projects, and artwork in one place!
+Welcome to my portfolio, this is a react web application that was made to showcase all of my experiences, projects, and artwork in one place!

 ## :computer: Demo Links
 - Website: